Posted By: Francis Koster Published: January 22, 2023

 Posted By: Francis Koster Published: January 1, 2023

 Several badly designed teacher’s pay proposals now before the N.C.
 Legislature claim they will pay teachers more if they do their jobs well.
-They will not.
-The proposed new laws would have educators’ pay raised only if their student’s learning improves year-after-year on state-wide tests.
-This is profoundly unfair to teachers in older school buildings. …
+They will …

 Posted By: Francis Koster Published: February 8, 2021